Generic name: Mycophenolate Mofetil Oral Suspension [ mye-koe-FEN-oh-late-MOE-fe-til ]

 - Do not mix with any other liquid drugs.

 - Talk with your doctor before getting any vaccines.
-Use with mycophenolate mofetil oral suspension may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with mycophenolate mofetil oral suspension may either raise the chance of an infection or make the vaccine not work as well.

 - You may need to avoid donating blood while taking mycophenolate mofetil oral suspension and for some time after.
 Talk with your doctor.